 A transcript is a record of all the classes a student has taken in their high school career and the grades they earned.
 Each transcript should include two semesters per academic year, and a cumulative grade point average for a 4.0 grading scale.
-Please click here to see an example.
+Review transcript examples for reference.

 How do you apply?